smartcontractkit/chainlink-testing-framework/framework/examples/myproject/README.md

 ## Explanation

-It's essential not to skip levels, as they help us manage complexity gradually and keep the focus on our product.
+It’s essential not to skip levels, as they enable us to manage complexity gradually and maintain focus on our product.

+`Level 0` is crucial for understanding what and how we’ll test, planning test levels, and distinguishing between what can be tested in low-level integrations versus system-level testing.

+`Level 1` centers on testing basic functionality end-to-end, analyzing configurability, and using the simplest infrastructure setup—Docker on a local machine.

+`Levels 2-4` help the team establish a pipeline for migrations and prepare the product for real-world scenarios, such as load and chaos testing.
+Even if the initial product iteration isn’t perfect, it's critical to start measuring and analyzing performance degradation and failures early.

+`Level 5` is the final stage before production.
+By this point, the product should be mature enough for stable staging, allowing the team to catch issues related to functionality, performance, failures, and incompatibilities before release.
+Staging is typically shared across the team; skipping levels and deploying early prototypes here can make debugging harder, risk disrupting other developers, and hinder quick, on-demand testing with low infrastructure complexity.

 ## Developing
 Run the tests locally